How to Become a PAT Tester

 How Much Will You Earn?

-Typically, the basic yearly salary for a qualified PAT tester ranges from approximately £22,000 to £28,000.
+Typically, the basic yearly salary for a qualified PAT tester typically ranges between £22,000 and £28,000 per year.
 However, the total earning potential can be higher when considering additional benefits offered by many employers.
 For instance, a performance-related bonus is quite common in this field.
 This bonus is often linked to your productivity, reflecting the number of items you have successfully tested.
 Some PAT job listings suggest a realistic earning potential including bonuses of up to £35,000.
 Additional benefits may include a company car or van.

 Finding a PAT Job